plembo/passchk/README.md

 It will let you know if you picked a common password (don't do that!) and it will also take into account the probability of letters landing close to each other.
 ```
-According to the site, this code is licensed under the GPLv3.
+According to the author, this code is licensed under the GPLv3.